 In this feature, I will display two methods (Using CLI and GUI) to change the repository mirror to another source.
 These you can use to find a better mirror repository than the present one based on the network latency.

-You can shift to a faster repository mirror for a trouble-free computing experience in terms of software package management and that too using super simple commands.
+You can make use of simple commands in the command line to shift to a faster repository mirror for a trouble-free computing experience in terms of software package management.
+Here’s how:

 nano /etc/apt/sources.list